Asymptotics of relative heat traces and determinants on open surfaces of finite area: Asymptotics of relative heat traces for small time

 where

+For the moment we consider $a$ fixed, but later we will assign to it a value depending on $t$.

-For $I_{0}(t)$ we use the asymptotic expansion of the kernels $K_{W,h}$ and $K_{W,g}$: For any $N$, the remainder terms $R_{N}(h,z,t)$ and $R_{N}(g,z,t)$ are uniformly bounded in a compact set therefore they can be integrated.
-In this way the integral $I_{0}$ has a complete asymptotic expansion in $t$:
+The integral $I_{0}$ has a complete asymptotic expansion in $t$.
+To see that, note that in the local expansions of the kernels $K_{W,g}(z,z,t)$ and $K_{W,h}(z,z,t)$ the corresponding remainder terms are uniformly bounded on compact sets, therefore they can be integrated.

 The other two integrals can be rewritten as traces of the operators: